idrsolutions/buildvu-python-client/README.rst

     # Convert the file with the input method specified
     results = buildvu.convert(input=BuildVu.DOWNLOAD, url="http://link.to/filename")

-    # Return a URL where you can view the converted output.
+    # Return a URL where you can download the converted output.
-    print(results['previewUrl'])
+    print(results['dowloadUrl'])

 Once you have converted the file you can also specify a directory to download the converted output to: